ChrisVilches/Card-Game-Kernel/README.md

 *Bonus:* If you include the attacking card reference as part of the event arguments, you'll have access to that card from the card that receives damage, so you could also create something along the lines of:
 * If A receives damage by B, it will counterattack with 10% of the total damage.
 * If A dies (HP=0) while being attacked by B, B also dies (by triggering one of B's events).
-* (Example taken from Pokemon) If A dies (HP=0), A will go to the cemetery container, and a new state `withdrawing_prize` (in Pokemon you get one prize card every time you defeat an opponent's Pokemon) will be pushed to the global state stack, and then this state must be handled in a custom way by the application's logic.
 * More.

 ### Pushing a state that makes the application change its course (must be handled by the application logic)